User Guide | Branching form templates in Salesforce®

 User Tip: Number your Question Template Names (1.0, 1.1, 2.0, etc.) to organize the order efficiently.

-Populating fields for the first Question in a Form Template
+Populate fields for the "First Question" in a Form Template

 4. Continue naming and numbering all questions so that your Question Template contains your First Question with the checkbox checked.
 Also, ensure that all possible last questions have the “Form Complete” checkbox checked.
 Ensure that every Question Template is unique.
 Otherwise, responses may not connect properly to your Form Template.